Operational Systems

 System: Built a centralized dashboard and supporting trackers to coordinate stakeholders, monitor issues, manage QA, and keep vendor responses moving.

-Impact: Helped rein in a chaotic rollout, restore working relationships, and regain control of the implementation process.
+Impact: Helped rein in a chaotic rollout, restore working relationships with the vendor, and regain control of the implementation.
+Progress was reported directly to firm leadership throughout.
+This artifact is featured on the Artifacts page.

 Systems that support transaction visibility, workload awareness, and practice insight without exposing sensitive information.

-Context: A centralized tracker used to monitor active and completed corporate transactions, participation across seniority levels, and capacity signals such as associate workload.
+Context: A Smartsheet-based platform used to track active and completed corporate transactions, participation across seniority levels, and capacity signals such as associate workload.
+Captures five years of transaction and staffing data.

 Information architecture work that connects tools, documents, and guidance into more usable internal resource environments.